jonahlatzman/emg-prosthetic-hand/README.md

 ---

 ## Background
-I'm a high school junior interested in mechanical engineering.
+I'm a high school junior interested in aerospace/mechanical engineering.
 I started this project because the haptic feedback gap in low-cost prosthetics seemed like a real problem worth trying to solve, and something actually achievable without a lab.
 Documenting everything here as it happens.